mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

             }
             return results_to_serialize, all_results

-If we are to configure our Hydra application to use this sweeper we must use Hydra's Config Store API [5]_ to ensure the configuration is available to your Hydra application.
+To configure our Hydra application with this sweeper we must use Hydra's Config Store API [5]_ to ensure the configuration is available to our Hydra application.

 .. code:: python